kashish281/charter-21BCE10369/charter-21BCE10369 Mercle proof verification of blockchain transactions/README.md

-# Technical Documentation: Merkle Proof Verification with Ethereum Smart Contract
+# Technical Documentation: Merkle Proof Verification of Blockchain Transactions

 ## Overview
 This solution enables the verification of transaction inclusion in a Merkle tree using an Ethereum smart contract.
 It integrates with a React-based frontend, which allows users to interact with the smart contract by fetching and setting a Merkle Root and verifying transactions using Merkle proofs.
 The solution incorporates a user-friendly UI with MetaMask integration for Ethereum wallet interaction.